YoussBGD/ssm-dta/README.md

 - Benchmark : https://drive.google.com/file/d/1Ih2_UATxAkvFskAgCtO90P0Kj_b6S84P/view?usp=drive_link

 #### Select Model:
-Choose the appropriate model from the "Model" dropdown menu based on the type of binding affinity scores you want to predict or evaluate.
+-Choose the appropriate model from the "Model" dropdown menu based on the type of binding affinity scores you want to predict or evaluate.
 The available options are:
 - "DAVIS": Select this model if your labels are dissociation constant (Kd) values.
 - "KIBA ": Select this model if your labels are KIBA scores (an aggregation of IC50, Ki, and Kd measurements).
 - "BindingDB_IC50": Select this model if your labels are half maximal inhibitory concentration (IC50) values.
 - "BindingDB_Ki": Select this model if your labels are inhibition constant (Ki) values.

 #### Specify Output File Name:
-Enter a name for the output file in the "Output File Name" text input field.
+-Enter a name for the output file in the "Output File Name" text input field.
 This file will contain the predicted binding affinity scores.

 #### Adjust Batch Size (Optional):
-If desired, you can change the batch size used for processing the input data.
+-If desired, you can change the batch size used for processing the input data.
 The default value is 1, but you can increase it to process multiple molecule-protein pairs at once.
 Keep in mind that increasing the batch size may require more memory.

 #### Adjust Number of Threads (Optional):
-If you want to speed up the processing, you can increase the number of threads used by the application.
+-If you want to speed up the processing, you can increase the number of threads used by the application.
 The default value is 4, but you can adjust it based on the number of CPU cores available on your machine.
 Note that using too many threads may cause performance issues.

 #### Start Processing:
-Click the "Process" button to start the prediction or evaluation process.
+-Click the "**Process**" button to start the prediction or evaluation process.
 The application will display a progress message indicating that the processing has begun.

 #### View Results:
 Once the processing is complete, the application will display the results.